 This reflects total consideration of approximately $17.3 billion, comprised of $7.2 billion in cash and approximately 77 million Eldorado common shares and the assumption of Caesars outstanding net debt (excluding face value of the existing convertible note).

 The proposed transaction announced on Monday will combine approximately 60 domestic-resorts and gaming facilities across 16 states.
-It is also planned to merge some large online casinos for a single client base.

 “Eldorado’s combination with Caesars will create the largest owner and operator of U.S. gaming assets and is a strategically, financially and operationally compelling opportunity that brings immediate and long-term value to stakeholders of both companies,” said Tom Reeg, CEO of Eldorado.